 When you have filed for Chapter 13 Bankruptcy, the process of buying a car after bankruptcy gets complicated.
-This is because you will be taking on additional debt with a chapter 13 car loans while you are in the repayment period.
+This is because you will be taking on additional debt with chapter 13 car loans, while you are in the repayment period.

 Once you have the approval in hand, you will need to work with your court-appointed trustee and a bad credit auto lender to get a chapter 13 auto loan that meets the court’s requirements.

 Bankruptcy car loan requirements during a chapter 13

 This often includes the maximum amount of interest that can be charged as well as the maximum total amount of the loan.
 When you request approval for a new loan, your trustee must make several considerations.

 - If you need the money before the bankruptcy is finished.

 - If it is concluded that you can wait until after the bankruptcy, then there is a good chance that you will not get approved.
 Many financial experts recommend that, if possible.

 - You should wait until you are in at least the second year of the Chapter 13 bankruptcy process before taking on a bankruptcy car loan.